-Kylie Jenner Flaunts Fantastic Figure & Cleavage In Scanty Bandeau Bikini In New Beachside Update: ‘Dreamy’
+Kylie Jenner Flaunts Fantastic Figure & Cleavage In Scanty Bandeau Bikini In New Beachside Update: 'Dreamy'

 In the caption, Kylie described the place as "dreamy."

 Like most of her bikini posts, this recent addition proved to be a popular one.
-The newest update amassed more than 7.9 million likes and 33,500 comments in just a few hours of upload.
+The newest update amassed more than 7.9 million likes and 33,500 comments in just a few hours since it was uploaded.
 Many of her avid admirers, including celebrities and internet personalities, dropped compliments and gushing messages in the comments section, while others chimed in with a trail of emoji.

 "I do not understand how someone's body is that perfect," a fan wrote.